mikdiet/static_docs/README.md

 - skipping index page
 - more verbose error handling and warnings
 - custom fields for pages
-- url helper for page (it should take in count where engine is mounted + namespace + path)

 Note on Patches/Pull Requests
 -----------------------------